moeinhe83/Prime-number/README.md

 This Program Is For Finding Prime Numbers

-This Program Takes A Number From The User And Checks Whether The User's Number Is The First Or Not
+Program Description ===> This Program Takes A Number From The User And Checks Whether The User's Number Is The First Or Not

 Programming Language ===> Python